 Taking the time to level the tunnel site prior to construction will make subsequent steps much easier.
 Spacing between high tunnels should be approximately 1.5 times the height of the nearest structure to facilitate snow removal, to provide for cross ventilation, and to reduce mutual shading.
-For freestanding high tunnels, metal bows approximately 1.75-2 inches in diameter are used as the support frame for a single or double layer of polyethylene covering (typically 6 mil greenhouse plastic that lasts 3-4 years).
-These bows are spaced 4 feet apart and are connected to metal posts, which are driven at least 2 feet deep into the ground.
+For freestanding high tunnels, metal bows approximately 1.75-2 inches in diameter are used as the support frame for a single or double layer of polyethylene covering (typically 6 mil greenhouse plastic that lasts 3-4 years; a double layer of plastic with an air gap between layers is especially recommended in colder areas and for growers wishing to grow produce in winter).
+The metal bows are spaced 4 feet apart and are connected to metal posts, which are driven at least 2 feet deep into the ground.
 End walls can have removable framing to allow the use of power tillage and bed maker/mulch layer equipment within the tunnel.

 A soil nutrient test should be conducted prior to constructing the high tunnel.
-Once the high tunnel is covered with plastic film, prepare the soil, apply and incorporate lime and preplant fertilizer as recommended for the intended crop or crops (See chapter F).
+Once the high tunnel is covered with plastic film, prepare the soil, apply, and incorporate lime and pre-plant fertilizer as recommended for the intended crop or crops (See chapter F).
+Avoid using excessive levels of organic amendments at one time such as animal manure composts to avoid high concentrations of soluble salts and other nutrients such as phosphorus.

 High tunnels can considerably increase yield potential, thereby increasing nutrient requirements.
 Plant tissue testing should be conducted at important growth stages during the season to ensure adequate fertility requirements are maintained.
 See chapter B Soil and Nutrient Management for more details.
 Make beds, if needed, and install drip irrigation to supply moisture.
 Using a small bed maker/mulch layer, cover soil or beds with black or clear polyethylene to warm soil for spring crops.
-When transplanting crops into tunnels during July and August, use white or silver polyethylene mulch on the soil or beds rather than black polyethylene to reduce soil temperature and excessive heat buildup in tunnels.- Shade fabric may be needed in areas with high summer temperatures.
+When transplanting crops into tunnels during July and August, use white or silver polyethylene mulch on the soil or beds rather than black polyethylene to reduce soil temperature and excessive heat buildup in tunnels.
+Shade fabric may be needed in areas with high summer temperatures.

 For freestanding high tunnels, snow removal from the top of the tunnels may be necessary after heavy snowfalls.
 Snow may need to be removed from the sides of the tunnels as well to reduce/eliminate outside water intrusion into tunnels and collapse of tunnel sidewalls.
 Gutter-connected high tunnels are constructed with much lighter posts and bows and cannot be used for crop production during the winter.
-During the winter season, the plastic on gutter-connected high tunnels must be bundled and moved to the gutters for storage.
+During the winter season, the plastic on gutterconnected high tunnels must be bundled and moved to the gutters for storage.
 Hence, freestanding high tunnels allow for year-round production while gutter-connected tunnels do not.

-The keys to successful production of vegetable and other horticultural crops in high tunnels are crop scheduling, fertilization ventilation and irrigation.
-Table A-2 provides a relative planting and harvesting schedule for some vegetable crops produced using freestanding high tunnels in the mid-Atlantic region.
+The keys to successful production of vegetable and other horticultural crops in high tunnels are crop scheduling, fertilization, ventilation, and irrigation.
+Table A-5 provides a relative planting and harvesting schedule for some vegetable crops produced using freestanding high tunnels in the mid-Atlantic region.
 When planting high tunnel crops in the spring, it is generally recommended to transplant vegetable crops 2-4 weeks earlier than the earliest planting date in the field on bare ground.
 If unusually cold night temperatures are experienced several days to weeks after planting vegetable crops in high tunnels, floating row covers, low tunnels, thermal blankets and/or portable clean burning propane heaters (11,000 to 44,000 Btu per hour) can be placed in high tunnels until more seasonal temperatures return.